raspberrypi/documentation/configuration/uart.md

 `disable-bt` disables the Bluetooth device and makes the first PL011 (UART0) the primary UART.
 You must also disable the system service that initialises the modem, so it does not connect to the UART, using `sudo systemctl disable hciuart`.

 `miniuart-bt` switches the Bluetooth function to use the mini UART, and makes the first PL011 (UART0) the primary UART.
 Note that this may reduce the maximum usable baud rate (see mini UART limitations below).
+You must also set the VPU core clock to a fixed frequency using either `force_turbo=1` or `core_freq=250`.

 The overlays `uart2`, `uart3`, `uart4`, and `uart5` are used to enable the four additional UARTs on the Pi 4.
 There are other UART-specific overlays in the folder.
 Refer to `/boot/overlays/README` for details on Device Tree overlays, or run `dtoverlay -h overlay-name` for descriptions and usage information.